pmassing/auler.gmbh.acctinfocpt/ReadMe.md

 In the accountview it is now possible to zoom to the document of the selected

 fact_acct.

-** Installation **

-In the sql-folder are two files to install in the db.

-1. pat_facource.sql -> Is the needed View.

-2. pat_accountcourse.sql -> The function for AccountCourse

 ** Planed extensions **